Vandersar02/Ping-Pong/README.md

 ## Running the Game

 # Assets
-background.jpg: The background image for the game. icon.jpg: The icon for the game window. music_bg.mp3: Background music for the game. ball.jpg: The image of the ball.
+background.jpg: The background image for the game. /n icon.jpg: The icon for the game window. \n music_bg.mp3: Background music for the game. ball.jpg: The image of the ball.